 I've been on the Harry Potter bandwagon since about when Goblet of Fire came out, but I wasn't inspired to take up fan fiction until I read Less Wrong's excellent Harry Potter and the Methods of Rationality and started exploring from there.
 (Okay, I did a little Star Trek years and years ago, but it was so bad that I don't even want to think about it.)
 I've been seriously working on original writing for a number of years, but I like the ready-made framework and low pressure of fan fiction as a way to write faster and improve my craft without having to worry about getting everything exactly right.

 I find it fascinating how new ideas are developed and propagated through the community, from fleshing out background characters (e.g. a lot of the Slytherins) to inventing whole new branches of magic (e.g. warding).
-This can cut both ways, as with the overused Evil!Dumbledore, Evil!Weasleys plots, but it's amazing how it enriches the shared world of Potter fanon.
+This can cut both ways, as with the overused Evil!Dumbledore, Evil!Weasleys plots, but for the most part, it's amazing how it enriches the shared world of Potter fanon.

-On pairings, I don't have a stake in any particular one.
-I care a lot more that a couple is well-written (and halfway plausible: I'm looking at you, Hermione/Snape) than about who is in it, although slash isn't my cup of tea.
+On pairings, I'm pretty flexible.
+I care a lot more that a couple is well-written (and halfway plausible: I'm looking at you, Hermione/Snape) than about who is in it (although slash isn't my cup of tea).
 I will say I have a soft spot for Harry/Luna, though, and I highly recommend Arpad Hrunta's stories if you are interested in that.